DJosueMM/gray_decoder-FPGAOL_CAAS_test/README.md

 IO_PORT "codigo_gray_pi[3]" IO_TYPE=LVCMOS33 PULL_MODE=DOWN; //Input gray [3]
 ```

-# Design synthesis and programming the FPGA on the Cass platform
+# Design synthesis and programming the FPGA on the Caas platform

-To perform synthesis and programming of the FPGA on the Cass platform, follow these steps:
+To perform synthesis and programming of the FPGA on the Caas platform, follow these steps:

 1. Go to https://caas.symbioticeda.com/ and select the `GitHub Project` mode as shown in the following image: